+Full Gov't Reimbursemer

-Customer Type Current Rate Full Gov't Reimbursement Rate
+Customer Type Current Rate Rate

 Commercial (per ton) \$ 172 \$ 225

 Residential (per month) \$ 30 \$ 35

-Residential Transfer Station \$7.50/\$15 \$7.50/\$15
+Residential Transfer Station \$ 7.50 / \$ 15 \$ 7.50 / \$ 15

 Cost to GovGuam \$ 7,483,397 \$ -

-\The effective commercial rate per ton is \$156 per ton when haulers pay on time, electronically using ACH, and do not use Public Law 25-93.
+The effective commercial rate per ton is \$156 per ton when haulers pay on time, electronically using ACH, and do not use Public Law 25-93.

-Based on the Receiver's determination, the Current Rate option is adequate to provide for the operation of GGSWF through 2019.
-The current rate can be maintained beyond 2019 if GovGuam does not seek to obtain reimbursement from GSWA for the debt service paid from Federal Section 30 funds.
+Based on the Receiver's determination, the Current Rate option was adequate to provide for the operation of GGSWF through 2019.
+The current rate can be maintained if GovGuam does not seek to obtain reimbursement from GSWA for the debt service paid from Federal Section 30 funds.
 If however, GovGuam seeks reimbursement from GSWA for that portion of the debt service of Section 30 funds, it will need to adopt the full government reimbursement rate.
 To date, no action has been taken to adopt a new rate for GSWA.
+Rates are subject to the Guam Public Utilities Commission approval.